pytask-dev/pytask/docs/source/tutorials/making_tasks_persist.md

 - You ran a formatter like Black on the files in your project and want to prevent the longest running tasks from being rerun.
-- You extend a parametrization, but do not want to rerun all tasks.
+- You extend a repetition of a task function, but do not want to rerun all tasks.
 - You want to integrate a task which you have already run elsewhere.
 Place the dependencies and products and the task definition in the correct place and make the task persist.